All About Winter Touring in Caravans and Motorhomes

 Ventilation and safety

 In order to maintain warmth do not look to shut off all forms of ventilation, especially vents provided for safety reasons.
-The factory installed drop out vents must never be covered (see the Safety first section above).
-The fridge vents can be restricted in winter (temperatures below 8C) with the use of winter vent covers from the fridge manufacturer that restrict the free flow of cooling air but permit unrestricted venting of exhaust gases.
+The factory installed drop out vents must never be covered (see above).
+If an absorption fridge is installed the vents can be restricted in winter (temperatures below eight degrees C) with the use of winter vent covers from the fridge manufacturer that restrict the free flow of cooling air but permit unrestricted venting of exhaust gases.
+These are also useful covers while your motorhome or caravan is in storage.

 Proprietary fridge winter covers reduce cold drafts while maintaining essential ventilation